leekaii/Multilingual-Chatbot/README.md

-# Multilingual Chatbot
+# Multilingual Chatbot for St. Gregorios Dayabhavan
-This project introduces a multilingual chatbot that provides an enhanced conversational experience, including text and voice-based communication.
-The chatbot can converse in Malayalam, Hindi, Kannada, and English.
-It leverages OpenAI's GPT for intelligent conversations and FAISS for efficient document similarity search to retrieve relevant information.
-The chatbot also features a chat history function, allowing users to revisit previous conversations.
+This project introduces a multilingual chatbot  prototype built using Streamlit for St. Gregorios Dayabhavan, a charitable initiative of the Malankara Orthodox Mission Board.
+The chatbot supports Malayalam, Hindi, Kannada, and English, with both text and voice-based interaction.

+Built using OpenAI’s GPT for intelligent conversation and FAISS for fast document retrieval, the chatbot helps community members explain Dayabhavan’s mission and activities to visitors, local authorities, and donors.
+It also includes a chat history feature for revisiting past conversations.

+The chatbot aims to make it easier for volunteers and guides to communicate Dayabhavan’s work in healthcare, rehabilitation, and education for underprivileged children.
+My team's aim was to enhance communication and outreach for the Dayabhavan community through accessible, multilingual AI.

 Features
 - Multilingual Conversational Abilities: The chatbot can interact with users via text and voice in Malayalam, Hindi, Kannada, and English.